thejeshvarma/ArduinoProjects/ServoMotor/readme.md

-# Arduino Servo Motor Control Project
+# Arduino Servo Motor Control with Potentiometer Project

 This Arduino project demonstrates how to control a servo motor using a potentiometer.
 The position of the potentiometer is read as an analog input and mapped to the corresponding angle for the servo motor.